-Study: Rheumatoid arthritis plus depression may be deadlyNovember 12th, 2012 in Arthritis & Rheumatism /
+Study: Rheumatoid arthritis plus depression may be deadlyNovember 12, 2012 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay)—People with rheumatoid arthritis have higher-than-normal rates of depression, which could increase their risk of death, according to a new study.